Brisatesta/data_analysis/README.md

-this script use weather data scraped from meteostat and stored in mySQL database to return regression plots for each data sets. data are about temperature min and max on 15 Jan and 15 Jul of 20 european capitol city.
+this project is about scraping data temperature from meteostat, save it in a file .csv, organize it in a mysql database, and using scikit-learn and matplotlib return regression analysis plots for each data sets